jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

 ![jupyterhub-3-lab](images/jupyterhub-3-lab.png)

-There is a dedicated guide for Jupyter Lab, accessible to this link (TO DO)
+There is a dedicated guide for Jupyter Lab, accessible to this [link](https://jvino.github.io/cluster-hpc-gpu-guides/guides/jupyter-lab/).

 !!! note
     On the left you can see the mounted home directory.
 In the system your directory (and all the additional ones you inserted in the respective field) are mounted under `/jupyter-workspace/`, e.g. `/jupyter-workspace/lustrehome/{username}`.
 Please, use this information to access to your files.